Vittorio Orsenigo: Writer

 In 2008, Orsenigo was already 83 years old and succeeded to extend his fame with two best-sellers: L'uccellino della radio and La camera d'ambra, the latest published with a preface by Sergio Romano.
 His novels were published for the publishers Archinto and Rizzoli Imprimatur; in 2015 was the time for A Enea Finzi non sparano in fronte, set during the war period.
+On 28 March 2025, Orsenigo died at the age of 98.

 Style

-Orsenigo has a direct realistic style, but filled with imaginations and frequent digressions.
+Orsenigo had a direct realistic style but filled with imaginations and frequent digressions.
 He wrote about places where he used to live: Milan during the Second World War (Commedianti a Milano, L'uccellino della radio), mountains and woods (Il pizzini di amblar) and exotic lands (Una camera tutta d'ambra, Tanti viaggi).